Pantry Perfect

 Very often overlooked, but extremely important is pantry lighting.
 The ability to see what's in the pantry depends to a great extent on how well it is lit.
 This is especially true for reach-in pantries, which tend to be black holes without good lighting.

 Lighting a pantry can be a problem.
 The usual solution is to install a recessed light in the ceiling in front of the pantry and call it good.
-Unfortunately, the usual solution doesn't work.
-The top few shelves are well lit, but the illumination decreases toward the floor until the bottom shelves require a spelunker helmet (or flashlight) to find anything.

-What we do, that works fairly well, is to install an LED light strip down the two front corners of the pantry cabinet.
-In this location they are out of sight, and, at 2.9 lumens per linear foot, the strips illuminate each shelf quite well.
-So the shelves don't pinch the lights, the front corners of the shelves are clipped.
+For reach-in pantires, what we do is install an LED light strip down the two front corners of the pantry cabinet.
+In this location they are out of sight, and, at 400 to 1,000 lumens per linear foot, the strips illuminate each shelf quite well.

 If more light is wanted, install the strips in the back corners as well — we have rarely found this to be necessary, however.

 If appliances are to be used (as opposed to merely stored) in the pantry, their placement should be decided early on in the planning process.
 The electrician needs to know where to install outlets.
-Appliances are usually not practical in reach-in or pull=-out pantries, but coffer bars are becoming increasingly common in walk-in and walk-through pantries.
-A coffee bar needs not only electricity but a source of water, which usually means a small sink with a faucet.

 If it's unavoidable, any of these rules can be bent or broken, but the further you stray from the rules, the less serviceable your pantry is likely to be.